The Traveler (2010 film): Plot

 Despite this new evidence, the officers believe that the stranger is a vengeful spirit of the previously tortured man.
 Detective Black talks about superstition and his experiences in Gulf War, while the remaining officers continue to die in ways that mirror the acts they committed against the now-dead suspect a year earlier, until only detective Black remains.

-Detective Black apologizes to the stranger for killing an innocent suspect, but the stranger says that he was the one who murdered his daughter.
+Detective Black apologizes to the stranger for killing an innocent suspect, but the stranger confesses that he was the one who murdered his daughter, which makes all the brutality against him by Black and his fellow officers justified.
 Detective Black then stabs his daughter's golden-metal pen inside his own ears to avoid hearing the stranger's confession.
-Black's dead daughter then appears.
-She tells him she knows the name of the stranger and whispers into his deaf ear.
-Black shoots the stranger with a shotgun and causes him to fall through a window.
+Black's daughter spirit then appears.
+She tells him she knows the name of the stranger, which is Stanley Happerton to eliminate his power and whispers into his deaf ear.
+Black shoots the stranger with a shotgun and causes him to fall through a window to his death.
+His body vanishes soon after.

-After the stranger's death, Christmas Day arrives and Detective Black sees his daughter leave up the stairs, presumably leaving to the afterlife.
+After the stranger's death, Christmas Day arrives and Detective Black sees his daughter walk up the stairs, presumably moving on to the afterlife.